-2.8 Close business associate

-For the purposes of both the private issuer exemption and the family, friends and business associates exemption, a "close business associate" is an individual who has had sufficient prior business dealings with a director, executive officer, founder or control person of the issuer to be in a position to assess their capabilities and trustworthiness.
-An individual is not a close business associate solely because the individual is a client, customer, former client or former customer of the issuer.
+2.8 Close business associate For the purposes of both the private issuer exemptions and the family, friends and business associates exemptions, a "close business associate" is an individual who has had sufficient prior business dealings with a director, executive officer, founder or control person of the issuer to be in a position to assess their capabilities and trustworthiness.
+An individual is not a close business associate solely because the individual is: - (a) a member of the same organization, association or religious group, or - (b) a client, customer, former client or former customer.